The Pros and Cons of Using Artificial Intelligence as a Business Tool

 ChatGPT quickly became a favorite of creators, students, and businesses who loved how easy it was to use and saw strong potential in saving time on repetitive jobs or tasks.

-ChatGPT blew up the internet recently and lit a match in collective imaginations on the potential of AI.
+ChatGPT blew up the internet a few years ago and continues to be a shorthand for AI.
+It lit a match in collective imaginations on the potential of AI.
 Rather than tell you about ChatGPT.
 Here’s what it’s up to in its own words:

 “ChatGPT is an advanced computer program created by OpenAI that is designed to converse with people using natural language processing.
 It's called ‘GPT’ because it's based on a technology called ‘Generative Pre-trained Transformer’ that uses machine learning algorithms to generate human-like text based on the input it receives.”